Skip to main content

 A=area of sector=(proportion of circle)(area of circle)=(θ360)(πr2)

-When sailing, Hōkūleʻa cannot make headway by sailing directly into the wind.
-It can only sail beyond 67 in either direction from the wind (Figure 1.2.31).
-If Hōkūleʻa sails for 50 miles, what is the area of the sector that cannot be sailed?
+When sailing, the waʻa Hōkūleʻa cannot make headway by sailing directly into the wind.
+She can only sail beyond 67 in either direction from the wind (Figure 1.2.32).
+If Hōkūleʻa sails 50 miles, what is the area of the sector that cannot be sailed?
 Round your answer to the nearest square mile.

 Solution.